syncfusion/blazor-showcase-diagram-collaborative-editing/README.md

 Clone the repository.
 This repository contains Blazor Diagram Collaborative Editing Server app.
 * `webapp/server` folder has solution files to run Diagram Collaborative Editing server app.
+* In the sample, the service configuration is in the "DiagramHub" file, and the sample implementation is in the "DiagramMain" file.
 * The application uses SignalR with Redis for real-time collaboration.
-Create a Redis service instance and add your Redis connection string in the appsettings.json file.
+* Create a Redis service instance and add Redis connection string in the appsettings.json file from your end.

 ### Run the demo using .NET CLI